zach010/PrimeOptimus/README.md

 ƒ(32) = 18446744082299486207
 Primes found: 14
 Prime at end of list has 20 digits.
-Overall process took 1 minute and 41.3 seconds.
+Overall process took 1 minute and 45.5 seconds.
 Initializing...
 Do you want to test for probable primes?:
 ```
 This code could be used for encryption or compression algroithms by saving data as straight math formulas.
-Tables could be created based on combinations of primes number sequences of specific formulas to define data since prime numbers are chaotic and unique.
+Tables could be created based on combinations of primes number sequences of specific formulas to define data since prime numbers are chaotic and ordered.

 This is an output from the MersennePrime.py finder:
 ```